Harshv140702/transfuser-efficiency-study/README.md

 ```

 ## Results
 The study evaluated three encoder variants of the TransFuser architecture (ResNet, RegNet, and EfficientNet-B0) on the CARLA simulator.
+All models were trained using 40% of the dataset and were evaluated using the Longest6 benchmark.

 ResNet (baseline): Avg.
 Driving Score 0.309, Route Completion 0.614, Inference Time 60.5 ms (~16.5 Hz), Model Size 197 MB.
 Unstable with frequent blockages (92.9%) and latency spikes up to 3.8 s.